Sarah-C/01Space_ESP32_Bat_Detector_Display/README.md

 This code is for running on the 01Space ESP32 C3-OLED-Pico (an ESP32 varient combined with a mini 0.42" OLED display).
 With it programmed, and connected up to the Haynes Bat Detector circuitry, you can have an accurate frequency monitor to display the currently monitored audio frequency.

-FrequencyMeter3.ino : This was an early prototype without using the shorthand "attachInterupt" function, and is just included for interest.
+FrequencyMeter3.ino : This was an early prototype without using the Arduino "attachInterupt" function, just the Espressif interupt library and is just included for interest.
 FrequencyMeterSimple_Final.ino : This is the code you want to use.
 Note only 1 interrupt is used to count the frequency, the display is updated by polling the internal timer.